FAIRUZ RAHIM – When there is hope, many doors open

 RISHAH ZAINAL – Where there is empowerment there is career fulfilment

-“Close to a year of unemployment and disability, today I am given a chance to be working alongside Mdm Junn as her assistant program coordinator.
+“Close to a year of unemployment and disability, today I am given a chance to be working alongside Mdm Junn as a peer support specialist.
 I wouldn’t trade anything for this opportunity.”

 Rishah Zainal, 29, showed her true mettle when as a peer, she helped out at the Pushcart at the Institute of Mental Health (MH).
 Hardworking, cheerful and quick to learn, she stood out from among the peers at Club HEAL.
 Rishah herself felt great satisfaction interacting with the customers despite her introvert nature.
 She became a programme executive at our Tampines Centre and then was transferred to Marsiling.
 In September 2016, she received a new designation as assistant program coordinator.